 NVLink's Focus on Supercomputing, Some TEGRA Thoughts

 It is worth noting that NVLink is more immediately beneficial to supercomputing platforms that would prosper from high-bandwidth interfaces, and isn't necessarily targeted at gamers in the immediate future.
-That doesn't preclude nVidia from wanting to move in that direction, though; most new everything in the industry is introduced to
+That doesn't preclude nVidia from wanting to move in that direction, though; most new everything in the industry is introduced to Enterprise first, so don't rule it out.

 Allow me to further highlight that NVLink is explicitly advertised as a "[tight] coupling of IBM POWER CPUs with nVidia TESLA GPUs" and that nVidia calls NVLink a "high-speed interconnect [that] will enable the tightly-coupled systems that present a path to highly energy-efficient and scalable exascale supercomputers, running at 1x10^18 floating point operations per second."
 So, again, NVLink isn't meant for most of us.
 But that doesn't mean we can't still talk about why UVM vanished from the roadmap.